bens4lsu/theskinny-publish/Content/blog2/this-post-about-gamecocks-has-nothing-to-do-with-steve-spurrier.md

 ---
 title: This Post About Gamecocks Has Nothing to do With Steve Spurrier
 date: 2013-05-08 23:05
-description: A description of my post.
+description: In which I make first grade homework a lot of fun.
-tags: my-stories
+tags: favorites, young-ruski
 id: 1637
 ---
-If you're one of those people who <a href="http://theskinnyonbenny.com/dailyphoto/2013/page.php?year=2013&month=1&day=24">follow three people, and one of those people is me</a>, you probably noticed a couple of recent tweets about 1st grade homework.
+If you're one of those people who <a href="/dailyphoto/2013/20130124/">follow three people, and one of those people is me</a>, you probably noticed a couple of recent tweets about 1st grade homework.

-<skinny:nohome><blockquote class="twitter-tweet"><p>1st grade homework: write sentence using "mother".
+<blockquote class="twitter-tweet"><p>1st grade homework: write sentence using "mother".
 My suggestion, "I hate these mother fucking sentences." was rejected by my 1st grader.</p>&mdash; Ben Schultz (@bens4lsu) <a href="https://twitter.com/bens4lsu/status/326866642363625472">April 24, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p>Rejected 1st grade homework answer today (sentence using MUST): "Papa must go to the pooper."</p>&mdash; Ben Schultz (@bens4lsu) <a href="https://twitter.com/bens4lsu/status/329077226618363904">April 30, 2013</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></skinny:nohome>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I think V's teacher might be onto me too, because yesterday, his assignment was to think of words ending in -ick, -ack, -uck, and -ock, and then draw pictures of those words.